Onyelechie/onyelechie/README.md

 -I am a Data Analyst Intern at IG Wealth Management

--I also work as a Software Developer at Limitless Aeronautics
+-I also work as a Software Engineer at Limitless Aeronautics

 -How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-Ebere-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/eberechukwu-onyelechie-80b81a225/)